Gateway Greening: Bell Demonstration & Community Garden

-The Bell Demonstration & Community Garden is frequently referred to as GGI's ‘outdoor office’ and serves as a thriving resource for urban gardening activities.
-It features a traditional community garden as well as 20 garden demonstration beds which are cared for by GG staff and volunteers, often serving as the backdrop for educational garden workshops and how-to video resources which can be found on the organization's YouTube channel.
+The Bell Demonstration & Community Garden is frequently referred to as Seed St. Louis' ‘outdoor office’ and serves as a thriving resource for urban gardening activities.
+It features a traditional community garden as well as 20 garden demonstration beds which are cared for by staff and volunteers, often serving as the backdrop for educational garden workshops and how-to video resources which can be found on the organization's YouTube channel.
 Bell is also home to The Carriage House, an indoor workshop and teaching space, and the PURINA Community Coop, a hands-on resource for St. Louis backyard chicken keepers and a source of fresh eggs that are donated to the coop's volunteers.

 Community Resource Gardens

 Community Resource Gardens are active community gardens that function as ‘helpful older siblings,’ providing resources and knowledge to smaller community and youth gardens throughout St. Louis.
 As of May 2016, The Gateway Greening network contained three hubs: 13th Street Community Garden (Old North St. Louis neighborhood), McPherson Community Garden (Skinker DeBaliviere neighborhood), and Wayside Community Garden (Normandy, Missouri).